rha12/rha12/README.md

 ## 💬 About:
- I am a self-directed learner and technology enthusiast.
-I'm cuurently in my final year of a Bachelors in Software Engineering at National University of Sciences & Technology     [NUST](https://nust.edu.pk/) main campus in Islamabad, Pakistan.
-I am always looking forward to learning new skills and polishing my existing skills to perfection.
+ I am a Software Engineer graduated from NUST, passionate about staying ahead of curve in the dynamic software industry.
+As a self-directed learner, I thrive on challenges and continuously expand my skill set through online courses and personal projects.

 ## Github Profile:
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rha12)](https://github.com/anuraghazra/github-readme-stats)